 - Where we need your consent to process data, this consent must be freely given, specific, informed and unambiguous

 - There are new, special protections for patient data

 - The Information Commissioner’s Office must be notified within 72 hours of a data breach

 Data Protection Officer (DPO)

 Under the GDPR, it is mandatory for certain controllers and processors to designate a Data Protection Officer (DPO).
-Our designated DPO is the Practice Manger.
+Our designated DPO is

 A Patient Leaflet on 'How we use your information' can be found here Patient Information Leaflet - How we use your information

 The form to request 'Patient Online Access' to your computer medical record can be found here Patient Online Access Request Form